 Active support for MODX Revolution 2.4.x ended on April 22nd, 2017 (see announcement).

 - MODX sites using database drivers other than MySQL (sqlsrv, postgres etc).

 There may be additional requirements for specific extras.
 Keep an eye out for requirements in the related documentation.

 Future MODX Releases

 We try to keep up with what's happening with MODX, and test our extras in upcoming releases before they are available.
-However it is possible that there are issues with our extras in unreleased versions.
-If issues are identified, we'll try to resolve them prior to the stable release.
+If incompatibilities with upcoming MODX versions are found, we aim to fix those before the stable release.

-- Feature releases (e.g 2.5.0 is released following 2.4.4) are usually backwards compatible, but new features or changes in design may require us to make changes to our extras.
-To catch these, we test our extras in these new feature releases and will publish a blog post within 2 weeks of the stable release with any known incompatibilities.
-Following a new stable feature release we also deprecate the older feature release, which will reach end of life one year after the initial announcement.
+- Feature releases (e.g 2.5.0 is released following 2.4.4) are normally backwards compatible, but new features or changes in design may require us to make some tweaks to our extras.
+We'll test this during a release candidate phase if possible, and will publish a blog within 2 weeks of a new release if there are any known issues at that time.
+Following a new feature release, we also deprecate the previous version.
+We'll continue supporting the previous version for one year, after which we cease active support.